KargJonas/2D-Game-Engine/README.md

 - A character system
 <hr>

+This library is opensource and can be used by anyone altough I'd appreciate a shoutout  :D

-**This library is nowhere near to completion, so don't expect too much of it..**
+**It is nowhere near to completion, so don't expect too much of it..**

 See the 11.01.2018 version here: http://webspot.ddns.me/game/